williamollio/Inception/README.md

 - FTP server
 - Static webpage written in any language (but not PHP)
 - Adminer
-- other service of your choice
+- other service of our choice